clewisdavis/The-Joy-of-React/course-notes.md

 - Let's build this form.
 - AC's
   - The input value should be held in React state.
-  - When teh user submits their code, a `window.alert` should elt the m know whether it's correct or not, by comparing their submitted value with teh `CORRECT_CODE` constant.
+  - When the user submits their code, a `window.alert` should let them know whether it's correct or not, by comparing their submitted value with teh `CORRECT_CODE` constant.
   - A `<form>` tag shoul dbe used.

 - Hint: You need to mange default behavior.